 Now you can read historical Belmar newspapers from the turn of the century on your home computer!
-The BHS is proud to offer digital access to a wealth of history contained in the pages of the
+The BHS is proud to offer digital access to a wealth of history contained in the pages of The Coast Advertiser newspaper.

 Read original editions from 1893-1973 to learn more about Belmar’s proud history!

 Take a moment to browse the history of Belmar by linking to our extensive file of The Coast Advertiser from 1893 to 1973.
 Click this link COAST ADVERTISER RESEARCH to explore the fascinating history of Belmar, research your family tree, read about the life and times that are the foundation for our wonderful town from the original articles in the Coast Echo/Coach Advertiser newspaper.
 For example, you may be surprised to know how ‘F’ Street (now Main Street) was such a thriving business community in the early 1900’s.

 As you browse through the pages of Belmar history, you will be able to read the advertisements from the era, track what the leaders of the town were doing and how they envisioned Belmar.
 We are certain you will find it a fascinating experience and may run across ancestors of people related to you or who you know today!